 Vermont Gardens and the USDA Plant Map

 The Vermont planting map, as pictured above, is based on the new data and is a great resource for anyone who loves to garden.
-Knowing which zone you are in helps tremendously when deciding between plant species that will survive winter low temperature in your area.
+Knowing which zone you are in helps tremendously when deciding between plant species that will survive winter low temperatures in your area.
 You can see an enlarged version of the map by clicking on it.

+Reputable nurseries in your area will only carry plants that are clearly marked with the USDA planting zones that are appropriate for the plant that is for sale.
 Although the Vermont USDA planting map is an excellent resource for gardeners, it cannot replace proper planting and care that are essential in order for plants to thrive.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Which Types Of Wood To Use For Growing Fungi

 Wondering about the best logs for mushroom plugs?
 Match the mushroom type to the tree variety for a great crop of delicious mushrooms.

 Woodland Stumpery Garden Design – Working Wonders With Woodland Stumperies